 Crude oil, coal, wind and natural gas are all primary energy sources.
 Electricity is not a primary energy source, it's an energy currency (see electricity as an energy currency for an in depth discussion).
 Likewise, secondary fuels are also energy currencies and aren't primary energy sources, they must be made.

 Most of the world's primary energy (~95%) comes from fuels, most of which are fossil fuels, see figure 1.
 This means that most of the world's energy supply emits carbon dioxide when it undergoes combustion in order to extract the energy.
 The world's primary energy is growing quite rapidly (even faster than population in most countries), specifically in rapidly growing economies like the BRIC countries, play with the interactive graph to see more.

-Figure 1.
+Figure 2.
 Approximately 95% percent of the primary energy in the world comes from fuels like oil, coal and natural gas (all of which except nuclear fuels produce extensive greenhouse gases when used).
-Most of the rest of the primary energy comes from hydropower with a small fraction is wind power, solar power and tidal power (the flows are roughly 5% shown, as the extracted pie pieces).
+Most of the rest of the primary energy comes from hydropower with a small fraction is wind power, solar power, wave power and tidal power (the flows are roughly 5% shown, as the extracted pie pieces).
 The amount of electricity that comes from flows increases to about 19% (still mostly hydro) because flows don't have the same limitations of having a thermal efficiency's that heat engines have and flows are used almost entirely for electricity generation.

 Play with the following interactive graphic to see how primary energy is increasing in different regions and countries.
 Use the drop down menus to change which view is shown (population doesn't work on regions yet).
 The units on the graph are millions of tonnes of oil equivalent (Mtoe), which is the energy in 1 million tonnes of oil.